xiaochi-liu/interpretable-ml-book/manuscript/10-references.md

 Yang, H., Rudin, C., & Seltzer, M. (2016).
 Scalable Bayesian Rule Lists, 31.
 Retrieved from http://arxiv.org/abs/1602.08610

 Zhao, Qingyuan, and Trevor Hastie.
 "Causal interpretations of black-box models."
 Journal of Business & Economic Statistics, to appear.
 A DEPTH AND EXPOSURE TIME (2017).

+Štrumbelj, Erik, and Igor Kononenko.
+2011.
+"A General Method for Visualizing and Explaining Black-Box Regression Models."
+In International Conference on Adaptive and Natural Computing Algorithms, 21–30.
+Springer.

 **R Packages Used for Examples**